k4iru/starry-night/README.md

-# Starry Night Web App
+# Discussion Board

-check it out at http://starry.kylecheung.ca/
+check it out at http://discussion.kylecheung.ca/

 ## Description

-A full-stack web app for checking weather conditions at dark zones for stargazing.
-Designed using a Mobile-First approach.
-Using data from [Dark Sky Api](https://darksky.net/dev) the custom backend formats and delivers a json object to the React client which is then rendered for the user.
+Discussion board implemented using PHP and MYSQL to manage content.
+Features user authentication

 ## Technology Used